Ego (2021 film)

 Ego is a 2021 Spanish psychological horror thriller film directed by Alfonso Cortés-Cavanillas which stars María Pedraza.

 Plot

-It is set during the COVID-19 lockdown.
-Paloma begins to use an app to date same sex people to have some fun.
-She finds out there is a profile of another girl identical to her, seemingly intending to replacing her.
+The film is set during the COVID-19 lockdown in Spain.
+Paloma begins using a dating website for same-sex females, for some fun.
+She is surprised to find on the website the profile of another girl identical to her, who threatens to replace Paloma and erase her identity.

 Cast

 Production

 Produced by La Caña Films, the film was written by Jorge Navarro de Lemus and directed by Alfonso Cortés-Cavanillas.
 Pedro Vendrell Martínez was responsible for the cinematography.

 Release

 The film was screened at the Brooklyn Horror Film Festival held in October 2021.
 Distributed by Begin Again Films, it was theatrically released in Spain on 1 December 2021.